govhealth/PostpartumTOC/input/pagecontent/glossary.md

               <tr>
          <td>Behavioral Health History</td>
          <td>
-            Documentation on the subject's previous behavioral health events
+            Documentation on the subject's previous behavioral health events.
          </td>
       </tr>
               <tr>
          <td>Consultation Note</td>
          <td>
             Response to request from a clinician for an opinion, advice, or service from another clinician.
 Examples include but are not limited to dermatology, dentistry, and acupuncture.
+[USCDI]
          </td>
       </tr>
               <tr>